What is your morning routine?

 Again, just like waking up, I let my body decide when it is tired.
 I am usually in bed by 11:00pm on most weeknights.
 On weekends that might differ.
 The idea is to get the body tired enough to deserve that rest.
 So I make my mind and body earn their sleep.

 Do you use an alarm to wake you up in the mornings, and if so do you ever hit the snooze button?

 Snooze?
 Never.
-If I didn’t use my iPhone and used an alarm-clock instead, the snooze button would be the newest, shiniest button on the console.
+If I used an alarm-clock instead of my iPhone, the snooze button would be the newest, shiniest button on the console.

 As far as setting the alarm goes, I do tend to use an alarm as a backup on days I must be somewhere in the morning on time.
 Funnily enough, I end up setting my alarm more often on weekends than weekdays because those are the days I am meeting someone for coffee, traveling somewhere, or catching a big Chelsea game on TV.